-Data Feed Management system optimise data feeds for the various listing platforms and automatically submit them to shopping engines and other marketing and sales channels.
+Data Feed Management system optimise data feeds for the various listing platforms and automatically submits them to shopping engines and other marketing and sales channels.
 To perform these and other functions, such systems also need access to the store’s data feeds or at least to products, orders, and other lists (they can organize them into a data feed themselves).

 #6 E-mail Marketing Systems

 Access to data feeds with customer information and contact details allows e-mail marketing systems to perform mail-outs.
-If the system can retrieve product, price and order information from an e-commerce store, it can use it to notify clients about new items, discounts and special prices.
+If the system can retrieve product, price, and order information from an e-commerce store, it can use it to notify clients about new items, discounts, and special prices.
 Having all related clients’ information at their fingertips allows the system to make e-mail statistics.

 #7 Inventory Management Systems

-Inventory management systems use inventory, product, order and customer data lists to update stock levels and to perform predictive analysis, which allows to maintain adequate stock levels.
+Inventory management systems use inventory, product, order, and customer data lists to update stock levels and to perform predictive analysis, which allows to maintain adequate stock levels.